-The UK construction industry is seeing some huge changes, and if you are building in the UK or overseas, you can still potentially make a claim as long as you pay UK taxes.
+The UK construction industry is seeing some huge changes.
+If you are building in the UK or overseas, you can still potentially make a claim as long as you pay UK taxes.

 Claimable costs eligible for Structures and Buildings Allowance can extend to demolition costs, alterations to land, and any direct costs that create an asset in the first place.

-This relief became available for expenditure on or after 29 October 2018, provided that any contracts for construction were entered into on or before that date.
-As with all allowances, there are anti-avoidance measures that keep taxpayers from manipulation of the relief.
+The relief became available for expenditure on or after 29 October 2018.
+Provided that any contracts for construction were entered into on or before that date.
+As with all allowances, there are anti-avoidance measures that keep taxpayers from manipulating the relief.

 It’s important to understand the limitations of Structures and Buildings Allowance.